 |Transportation & Infrastructure||Land Use & Development||Environment & Energy|

-Transportation Demand Management (TDM) is a powerful strategy for managing urban transportation needs and controlling pollution.
+Transportation Demand Management (TDM) is a powerful strategy for managing urban transportation impacts and controlling pollution.
 Through TDM research and development, A Better City provides tools and resources to a wide range of stakeholders that encourage alternative transportation options and reduce the mobile sources of greenhouse gas emissions.

 June 2021 - COVID-19 disrupted our lives and our regional economy in a way not seen in generations.
 The pandemic has also broadened our thinking about how we work and how we move around the region, highlighting the essential roles that public transit and public space play in the health of our citizens, vibrancy of our communities, and the strength of our economy.